You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 - The body shop never fully inspected and diagnosed the vehicle of all damages and required repairs

-When the final repair bill is the same as the pre-tear down estimate that usually indicates that the body shop is either not performing necessary repairs or else they are performing repairs outside of the invoice.
+When the final repair bill is the same as the pre-tear down estimate, it usually indicates that the body shop is either not performing necessary repairs or performing repairs outside of the invoice.

 Why is This Happening?

-Most of the repair shops that engage in this kind of behavior know better than to bite the hand that feeds them.
+Most repair shops that engage in this kind of behavior know better than to bite the hand that feeds them.
 Nearly every insurance company has direct repair programs (DRPs).
-Different insurers will use different names to identify these providers (e.g., “Blue Ribbon,” “Preferred,” etc.) but they all function in the same manner.
-The insurance company steers their customers to a particular DRP and in exchange the insurer gets repairs performed at lower set rates and other provisions agreed to pursuant to a DRP agreement between an insurer and a body shop.
+Different insurers will use other names to identify these providers (e.g., “Blue Ribbon,” “Preferred,” etc.), but they all function in the same manner.
+The insurance company steers its customers to a particular DRP.
+In exchange, the insurer gets repairs performed at lower set rates and other provisions agreed to according to a DRP agreement between an insurer and a body shop.

 So why would a body shop perform some repairs that are not included on the invoice?
-They do it to keep the insurance companies happy in order to ensure that the DRP referrals continue.
-From the vantage point of the body shop, it is more profitable for them to do some repairs “off the books” in order to keep the insurance company happy.
-So in the short-term, body shops are happy to take a small loss on repairs since they know that in the long-run it will provide them with more business from the insurer.
+They do it to keep the insurance companies happy to ensure that the DRP referrals continue.
+From the vantage point of the body shop, it is more profitable for them to do some repairs “off the books” to keep the insurance company happy.
+So in the short term, body shops are happy to take a slight loss on repairs since they know that it will provide them with more business from the insurer in the long run.

 How Does This Affect the Repair?

-Within the repair industry, technicians are most commonly paid on commission or “flat rate”.
-This means a technician is paid a preset number of hours, based on a time provided in a database to perform a task.
-Regardless of how long it takes the technician to actually perform the task, they will only be paid according to the pre-established database time.
-A real life example is when a bumper cover has a database listing of 1.8 units or hours.
+Within the repair industry, technicians are most commonly paid on commission or “flat rate.”
+This means a technician is paid a preset number of hours, based on the time provided in a database to perform a task.
+Regardless of how long it takes the technician to complete the job, they will only be paid according to the pre-established database time.
+A real-life example is when a bumper cover has a database listing of 1.8 units or hours.
 The technician is paid 1.8 times his hourly salary if it takes him 1.0 hours or 3.0 hours.

 The DRP Sales Pitch vs. the DRP Reality

-Of course, the majority of vehicle owners fail to realize that their interests and the insurance company’s interests don’t fall in line with each other.
+Of course, most vehicle owners fail to realize that their interests and the insurance company’s interests don’t align with each other.
 The consumer thinks he’s getting a guarantee on his repair.
 What he doesn’t realize is that virtually every shop guarantees their repairs, so why does the insurance guarantee even matter?
 The answer is that it doesn’t.

 Again, the basis of the DRP relationship is that the body shops benefit by getting more business and the insurance companies benefit by getting more control over the repairs performed and the costs of those repairs.
 This relationship creates a constant conflict of interest between body shops and consumers.
 As a result, DRP shops should be avoided whenever possible.

 In North Carolina, an insurance company is required to “total loss” any vehicle that has incurred damages exceeding 75% of its pre-accident value.
-In South Carolina, a vehicle will be a total loss if the cost of repair plus the salvage value is greater than the actual cash value of the vehicle.
-If the vehicle is totaled, the insurance company generally has to pay out the maximum amount on the claim possible and the body shop doesn’t get to perform or get paid for any repairs.
+In South Carolina, a vehicle will be a total loss if the repair cost plus the salvage value is greater than the vehicle’s actual cash value.
+If the vehicle is totaled, the insurance company generally has to pay out the maximum amount on the claim possible, and the body shop doesn’t get to perform or get paid for any repairs.
 This is a lose-lose situation for the insurance company and the body shop.
 Therefore, body shops have a huge incentive to artificially keep repair estimates below the total loss threshold.
-After all, it is more profitable to perform a sub-par repair with some costs eaten internally, then to not perform the repair at all.
+After all, it is more profitable to perform a sub-par repair with some costs eaten internally than not to perform the repair at all.

 This incentive to avoid a total loss creates a vicious cycle where the consumer again loses.
 The process begins with the estimate.
 The initial estimate is not intended to be accurate but is instead intended to provide a general road map to what will need to be repaired.
 The idea is that supplements will be used to find later-needed repairs.
 For collisions greater than the most minimal of contact, an initial estimate will almost always have to be supplemented.
-Once supplements begin to be added, the body shop has to be careful not to let that amount creep over the 75% (NC) or actual value (SC) threshold.
-Otherwise, if they cross that threshold, the repairs have to stop and the car has to be totaled.
+Once supplements begin to be added, the body shop must be careful not to let that amount creep over the 75% (NC) or actual value (SC) threshold.
+Otherwise, if they cross that threshold, the repairs must stop, and the car must be totaled.
 As you can imagine, insurers are not happy to have to pay the cost of the total loss in addition to the repairs costs, so body shops avoid this outcome at all costs.

-Where this creates the biggest problem is when there is severe damage, such as to the frame of the vehicle.
+This creates the most significant problem when there is severe damage, such as to the vehicle’s frame.
 In many cases, severe frame damage will require that the entire frame be replaced instead of repaired.
 However, between the costs of the frame and the labor involved in taking the whole vehicle apart, a frame replacement will usually lead to a total loss.
 As a result, body shops will frequently try to do anything and everything to avoid replacing the frame.
-Some frames can be repaired and some can’t.
+Some frames can be repaired, and some can’t.
 Framework requires some skill and precision and is not the type of repair that should be rushed.
-However, due to the incentive for technicians to complete jobs and avoid totaling-out vehicles, the amount of time and attention required for framework is often insufficient.
-As a result, we frequently see frames that are cracked or have damage on them from frame repairs done improperly.
+However, due to the incentive for technicians to complete jobs and avoid totaling out vehicles, the amount of time and attention required for framework is often insufficient.
+As a result, we frequently see cracked frames or have damage on them from frame repairs done improperly.

-Ask any repair technician why manufacturers have repair standards and the answer is always the same: safety.
-It would make sense that the safest way to repair a vehicle would be to follow the instructions from the company that manufactured the vehicle.
+Ask any repair technician why manufacturers have repair standards, and the answer is always the same: safety.
+It would make sense that the safest way to repair a vehicle would be to follow the instructions from the company that manufactured the car.

 Think about it.
-You have a vehicle with countless parts that is manufactured in a uniform way by each manufacturer.
-The welds and bolts are not just put on in a random way.
-Each weld, bolt, etc. was carefully designed into the vehicle and placed with precision.
+You have a vehicle with countless parts that are manufactured uniformly by each manufacturer.
+The welds and bolts are not just put on randomly.
+Each weld, bolt, etc., were carefully designed into the vehicle and placed with precision.
 So it is not hard to see why the same exactness should be expected following a repair.
-The only way to even attempt to get it back to factory condition is to follow the manufacturer’s guidelines for the given repair.
+The only way to get it back to factory condition is to follow the manufacturer’s guidelines for the given repair.
 Without following the guidelines, it is nearly impossible for a technician to perform most repairs as the manufacturer intended.
 Despite this, you will be amazed at how many repair shops will admit that they did not use any manuals or guides during the repair of the vehicle in question!
-A repair shop that doesn’t even bother to look for manufacturer’s guidelines is essentially saying that they don’t bother worrying about how to safely repair the vehicle.
+A repair shop that doesn’t even bother to look for manufacturer’s guidelines is essentially saying that they don’t bother worrying about how to repair the vehicle safely.

 Finding Manufacturer Standards

 Almost all repair shops of any size or volume will subscribe to one of the databases that are out there that have manufacturer guidelines.
-The most popular product on the market currently, is ALLDATA.
+The most popular product on the market currently is ALLDATA.
 ALLDATA compiles repair information from manufacturers and stores it on their website.
 It is essentially a one-stop shop for repair manuals for all makes and models with continuing updates.
-ALLDATA offers a professional subscription fee for body shops, but also offers a consumer version that allows you to pay for guidelines for a single car for $27 for a one-year subscription.
+ALLDATA offers a professional subscription fee for body shops and a consumer version that allows you to pay for guidelines for a single car for $27 for a one-year subscription.
 Of course, any mechanic or consumer can go straight to the manufacturer’s website to find much of this information.

-Whether a vehicle is repaired correctly or not plays a major factor in how a car will respond if it is involved in a subsequent collision.
-If the guidelines aren’t followed, there is a very strong chance that the vehicle will not respond as the manufacturer intended it to.
+Whether a vehicle is repaired correctly or not plays a major factor in how a car will respond if involved in a subsequent collision.
+If the guidelines aren’t followed, there is a solid chance that the vehicle will not react as the manufacturer intended it to.
 This could cause something as small as the side airbags to be delayed by a tenth of a second.
 However, that tenth of a second could be the difference between life and death in some collisions.
-The sad fact is that there are undoubtedly countless fatalities every year that are likely a result of a prior repair job that was not done up to standards.
-Many poor or omitted repairs are never discovered by the vehicle owner.
+The sad fact is that there are undoubtedly countless fatalities every year that are likely due to a prior repair job that was not done up to standards.
+The vehicle owner never discovers many poor or omitted repairs.

 How to Determine if you Have a Case Worth Fighting Over

 The best approach is to have your vehicle taken for a post-collision inspection as quickly as possible after the repairs are complete.
 Have a second set of eyes look over the vehicle and see what they find.
-Generally, this will be the starting point of your case, if there is going to be a case.
+Generally, this will be the starting point of your case if there will be a case.
 It is good practice to have your post-collision inspector write a letter to the insurer stating what he found, especially if he has inspected the vehicle and deemed it to be unsafe.

 Fighting Fraud With Civil Litigation

-You’ve got a second opinion that has found either improper or omitted repairs and you are willing to go through the litigation process however long it takes to resolve their claim.
+You’ve got a second opinion that has found either improper or omitted repairs, and you are willing to go through the litigation process however long it takes to resolve their claim.
 What now?
-Our Hictory auto repair fraud attorneys can start by preparing a demand that details your damages.
-However, it is our experience that this rarely works, as body shops are slow to ever admit any type of fault on their end.
+Our Hickory auto repair fraud attorneys can start by preparing a demand that details your damages.
+However, it is our experience that this rarely works, as body shops are slow to admit any fault on their end.
 Instead, we can file a complaint and attempt to include as many facts and exhibits as possible.
-Documents such as the estimates and supplements as well as any communications between the vehicle owner and the body shop are especially helpful.
+Documents such as the estimates and supplements and any communications between the vehicle owner and the body shop are beneficial.
 The second opinion from the other body shop should also be included.

 Call our office today at (800) 351-3008 to discuss how you may be entitled to compensation.